 - Home and entertainment: The home is increasingly a multipurpose location where people work, live, learn, enjoy entertainment, exercise, and more.
-Also addresses connectivity, smart home, entertainment, social media, and productivity; recent and future trends; and unmet needs and pain points.
+This segment addresses connectivity, smart home, entertainment, social media, and productivity; recent and future trends; and unmet needs and pain points.

 - Money and shopping: Technology continues to drive changes in the way that consumers shop for, buy, and pay for products and services and engage with brands, including through augmented and virtual reality.
-Explores how consumers plan for their financial future and retirement; and perceptions of payment alternatives, blockchain technology, and their impact on daily life.
+This segment explores how consumers plan for their financial future and retirement as well as perceptions of payment alternatives, blockchain technology, and their impact on daily life.

-- Personal mobility and travel/dining: How people get places continues to change with the evolution of vehicle powertrains (hybrid, electric), autonomous driving, forms of vehicle access (ownership, sharing, subscription), and app-based transportation services.
-Also addresses the role of technology in travel and dining.
-Includes new, emerging sectors such as food delivery apps and Airbnb/Vrbo.
+- Personal mobility and travel/dining: How people get places continues to change with the evolution of vehicle powertrains (hybrid and electric), autonomous driving, forms of vehicle access (ownership, sharing, and subscription), and app-based transportation services.
+This segment addresses the role of technology in travel and dining, including new and emerging sectors such as food delivery apps and Airbnb/Vrbo.

-- Lifelong learning and well-being: As consumers live longer, education has become a lifelong endeavor, fueling career growth and progress as well as pursuit of ongoing interests in life's later years.
-Looks at how consumers use technology to pursue a happier, healthier life.
+- Lifelong learning and well-being: As consumers live longer, education has become a lifelong endeavor, fueling career growth and progress as well as the pursuit of ongoing interests in life's later years.
+This segment looks at how consumers use technology to pursue a happier, healthier life.